Getting Long-Term Disability (LTD) Benefits for Scoliosis

 How is Scoliosis Diagnosed?

 Further testing may consist of an MRI, CT scan, or X-rays.
-These can show a detailed look at the spine that will aid treatment of your specific condition, and may reveal damaged vertebrate, especially in degenerative scoliosis.
+These can show a detailed look at the spine that will aid treatment of your specific condition and may reveal damaged vertebrates, especially in degenerative scoliosis.

 Treatment for Scoliosis

 Treatment for scoliosis can depend on its severity.
 A back brace may be required to help straighten or relieve pain caused by the unnatural curvature.
 Physical therapy may also be suggested to help relieve pain and strengthen the back.
 Particularly in degenerative scoliosis, pain-relieving medication or injections may be prescribed.